-Chinese New Year is a very important holiday for me.
+Chinese New Year (Lunar New Year) is a very important holiday for me.
 Although I was born and raised in Southeast Asia, my father was three-quarters Chinese and my mother was half Chinese.
 We always celebrated the lunar new year by making special meals full of symbolism.
 For instance, we made a sweet sticky rice cake called tikoy because it symbolizes unity and togetherness and good luck that is supposed to stick to you all year long.

 We also cleaned the house and bought new clothes to wear on New Year’s Eve and New Year’s Day.
 And my parents gave us children red envelopes stuffed with a little bit of money.
 The money symbolized prosperity, health, and good luck for the year.
 We put the red envelopes under our pillows and slept on them for 3 days.
 Then, to follow tradition, the envelopes are folded into a triangle shape with the money still inside and kept safe for the rest of the year to ensure prosperity.

-In addition to Capital Seafood also made artisanal tikoy, those wonderful sticky glutinous rice cakes along with daikon radish cakes.
+Capital Seafood also made artisanal tikoy, those wonderful sticky glutinous rice cakes along with daikon radish cakes.
 I requested long life noodles with chicken, too.
 It’s a dish eaten more often on birthdays than the New Year, but I like the symbolism of long life and health.
 Stephanie agreed to make the noodles for me with lobster sauce instead of the brown sauce they normally come tossed in.
 I like it better that way.

 One of the most important parts of Chinese New Year celebrations is the feasting: On New Year’s Eve, the extended family would join around the table for a meal that included as the last course a fish that was symbolic of abundance and therefore not meant to be eaten.

-In the first five days of the New Year, people eat long noodles to symbolize long life.
-On the 15th and final day of the New Year, round dumplings shaped like the full moon were shared as a sign of the family unit and of perfection.
+In the first five days of the Lunar New Year, people eat long noodles to symbolize long life.
+On the 15th and final day of the Lunar New Year, round dumplings shaped like the full moon were shared as a sign of the family unit and of perfection.